CryptoMarketMonitor/market-monitor/README.md

 standardized format.
 We are planning on adding support for additional exchanges, and additional currency pairs in the near future.

+For example usage, see btc.marketmonitor.io

+If there is any data you'd like to see added or any comments or critiques of our current data streams, please open an issue.
+We are always looking for feedback and any improvements we can make.

 Disclaimer: This software and its associated data is provided as is, with no guarantee of validity or accuracy.